smlpt/MLP-Tool/README.md

 ## Main features

 - Import of Excel files
-- Configuration of the most relevant hyperparameters
+- Configuration of relevant hyperparameters
 - Optional per-feature scaling of all input data
 - Evaluation via Matplotlib graphs for loss curve and error values
 - Comparison between prediction and target data as 3D point cloud